topos-theory/topos-theory.github.io/_posts/2015-12-08-deep-neural-decision-forests.md

 ---
 layout:     post
-title:      "Reading Group: Deep Neural Decision Forests"
+title:      "Deep Neural Decision Forests Explained"
+subtitle:   "A product of real-time collaboration by the Topos Deep Learning Reading Group"
 date:       2015-12-08
 summary:    Thoughts and experiments on dNDFs
 permalink:  /deep-neural-decision-forests/